julelang/manual/src/compiler/compiler-optimizations.md

 Constant evaluation does the following:

 - Values ​​that can be evaluated at compile-time, such as constant literals and constant variables, are evaluated.
 For example, a `true == false` expression is evaluated at compile-time and handled as `false`.
 This is performed for all valid constant types such as integers, floating-points, and strings.
-- May choose the ternary operator result whenever possible.
 - Indexing of constant strings, and slice literals are evaluated if the indexing is done with a constant expression.
 - Slicing of constant strings is evaluated if the indexes are done with a constant expression.